Megasolid Idiom — Build a Rich Text Editor in Python

 The font size change is a bit unpleasant: we get the point size from the editor, convert it to an integer (to round down) and then to a string, to apply as the current text for the box.
 This is necessary since users are free to enter any size value, even one not currently in the list.

 The file open and save handlers are almost identical to those used in No2Pads with the slight tweak that we load and save as HTML for rich text.
-This is the only format natively supported by the Qt rich text widget for loading and saving — to support other formats you would need to write a converter between these.
+HTML is the only format natively supported by the Qt rich text widget for loading and saving — to support other formats you would need to write a converter between these.
 Plain text loading and saving is also supported.

 python